CrazyCloudCraft/wikitest/Hook-into-PlaceholderAPI.md

 ```

 ## Adding placeholders to PlaceholderAPI

+### NOTES
-**Note**: If you are not including placeholders from within the dependency, you probably want to create a placeholder expansion.
+- If you are not including placeholders from within the dependency, you probably want to create a placeholder expansion.
 A guide on how to create placeholder expansions can be found [[here|Creating-Placeholders-using-Expansions]]!
-**Note 2**: The later mentioned `EZPlaceholderHook` is deprecated since the implementation of PlaceholderExpansion.
+- The later mentioned `EZPlaceholderHook` is deprecated since the implementation of PlaceholderExpansion.
 If you don't want to make a seperate jar for registering placeholders, [[click here|Hook-into-PlaceholderAPI#using-placeholder-expansion-to-register-placeholders-in-your-local-jar]] for how to use another method.

-This method lets you register your plugins placeholders in PlaceholderAPI, which then can be used by and other plugin that supports and use PlaceholderAPI-placeholders.
+### EZPlaceholderHook (Deprecated)
+**Please consider using the [PlaceholderExpansion](#placeholderexpansion) instead of EZPlaceholderHook, since this method is deprecated and no longer supported!**

 In our example, we set PlaceholderAPI as a softdepend and won't register our placeholders, if the plugin isn't installed and enabled:
 ```java